-Following after DBS, last week OCBC announced hikes across its entire mortgage loan books (exclude SIBOR home loans which are market-driven and already risen) of approximately 0.55%, which is to take effect on 16 January 2019.
+Following after DBS, last week OCBC announced hikes across most of its mortgage loan base (except for SIBOR home loans which are market-driven and already risen) of approximately 0.55%, which is to take effect on 16 January 2019.
 With two out of the three major mortgage lenders in Singapore announcing increases in its mortgage interest rate in the month of December which also saw US Federal Reserve hiking rates to near 2.50% in the US, there is no prize for guessing who will be the next to announce hikes.

 Here’s a snapshot of the tranches affected:

 |Mortgage Pegs||Old Value||New Value||Increase By||Effective Date|

 |48FDMR||1.25%||1.75%||0.50%||16 Jan 2019|

 Being a thought leader in the mortgage space in Singapore, we take it upon ourselves to track any movements in the home loans market by any lenders when they make announcements on changes to their published mortgage rates – primarily FDR or fixed deposit rate mortgage pegs.
 The complexity of tracking increases when it comes to BOARD rates which are internal lending rates not published anywhere on the bank’s website.
 We only hear about such increases from customers we spoke with.

 MortgageWise will only be able to track the 5-year historical trending of FDRs from the various banks and map the movements of a single FDR tranche (initial launch tranche) from each bank against the benchmark 3-month SIBOR which you can find it here (Latest increases on OCBC home loans reflected only after 16 January 2019).